CONSTITUTION AND BYLAWS OF THE MARYLAND GREEN PARTY

 7.1 Powers and Duties: The Coordinating Council shall implement the policies established by MGP Assemblies, and shall conduct all MGP business between MGP Assemblies subject to the review of the membership at the next MGP Assembly.

 7.4 Meetings: The Coordinating Council shall meet at least once a month during the party-forming petition drive, and shall otherwise meet at least four (4) times a year.
-The Co-Chairs may call an emergency Coordinating Council meeting by giving all Locals and officers 7 days notice.
+The Co-Chairs may call an emergency Coordinating Council meeting by giving all Coordinating Council members 7 days' notice.

 7.5 Attendance at Meetings: It is the declared policy of the MGP that regular attendance at meetings of the Coordinating Council by members of the Coordinating Council is vital to the success of the MGP.
 Two consecutive absences of a delegate or officer, unless such absences are authorized by the person (Co-Chair, Convenor, or Facilitator) presiding at the meeting from which the delegate or officer is absent, shall be construed as a resignation unless the Coordinating Council determines otherwise.

-7.6 Quorum: Provided that there is representation from at least one-half of all recognized Locals, a majority of members of the Coordinating Council shall constitute a quorum for the transaction of business.
+7.6 Quorum: A majority of members of the Coordinating Council shall constitute a quorum for the transaction of business.

 ARTICLE 8 OFFICERS

-8.2 Co-Chairs: Two Co-Chairs shall be selected annually at the first MGP Assembly of each year.
+8.3 Co-Chairs: Two Co-Chairs shall be selected annually.
 The Co-Chairs shall share responsibility for facilitating all MGP Assemblies and Coordinating Council meetings.
 The Co-Chairs shall also be the main public spokespersons for the MGP, or, in consultation with the Press and Publicity Committee, may delegate the task of public spokesperson.
 The CoChairs shall serve for a maximum of two (2) consecutive annual terms, and may not serve again for two (2) years.
 An exception can be made by a majority vote at the MGP Assembly to waive the term limit for one year for the purpose of maintaining continuity in the Chair listed on the Petition to Form a New Party for the purpose of gaining ballot status.
 Because the MGP strongly supports diversity and affirmative action, the MGP intends that at least one of the Co-Chair positions should be held by a woman or member of a minority group.
 In the event neither of the Co-Chairs can attend a meeting, a temporary facilitator can be selected at that meeting to conduct the proceedings of that meeting.

-8.3 Treasurer: A Treasurer shall be selected annually at the first MGP Assembly of each year.
-The Treasurer shall maintain the financial books of the MGP, work with the finance committee to develop a budget, file all necessary election reports and forms to comply with federal and state election laws in a timely manner, maintain all bank and financial accounts for the organization, and make a public accounting of the finances of the organization at each MGP Assembly for the period since the last MGP Assembly.
-The Treasurer may serve a maximum of five (5) consecutive terms, and thereafter shall be unable to serve as Treasurer for two (2) years.
-An exception can be made by a majority vote at an MGP Assembly to waive the term limit for an additional year if no other qualified member can be found willing to serve in this position.
+8.4 Treasurer: A Treasurer shall be selected annually.
+The Treasurer shall maintain the financial books of the MGP, work with the finance committee to develop a budget, file all necessary election reports and forms to comply with federal and state election laws in a timely manner, maintain all bank and financial accounts for the organization, and make a public accounting of the finances of the organization at each Coordinating Council Meeting and Assembly.
+The Treasurer shall be the legal treasurer on file with the State Board of Elections.
+The Treasurer may serve a maximum of five (5) consecutive terms.

-8.4 Recording Secretary: A Recording Secretary shall be selected annually at the first MGP Assembly.
+8.5 Recording Secretary: A Recording Secretary shall be selected annually.
 The Recording Secretary shall take, publish, and maintain the minutes of all MGP Assemblies and Coordinating Committee meetings.
-Within 10 days of any meeting, the Recording Secretary shall make the minutes of that meeting available to any member who requests it, and shall send the minutes to the Co-Chairs and all Locals.
+Within 10 days of any meeting, the Recording Secretary shall make the minutes of that meeting available to any member who requests it, and shall send the minutes to the Co-Chairs and the Coordinating Council.
 In the event that the Recording Secretary is unable to attend a meeting, a temporary replacement shall be selected at that meeting to record the minutes of that meeting.
-The Recording Secretary may serve a maximum of three (3) consecutive annual terms.

-8.7 Rotation: Term Limits: No person shall serve as an officer of the MGP for more than three (3) consecutive years, with the exception of the Treasurer, who may serve as Treasurer for no more than five (5) consecutive years as provided in Section 8.3, and also with the exceptions provided in Section 8.2 of these Bylaws.
+8.9 Rotation, Term Limits: No person shall serve as a voting officer of the MGP for more than three (3) consecutive years, with the exception of the Treasurer, who may serve as Treasurer for no more than five (5) consecutive years.

 ARTICLE 9 STANDING COMMITTEES